yclas/documentation/SMTP-configuration.md

 ## Gmail

-If you are using a gmail account use the information provided below:
+If you are using a Gmail account use the information provided below:

 If your website is using SSL (https://):